-Incourage brought downtown businesses together in March 2015 to meet and share the progress that has been made on the Tribune Building Project.
+Incourage brought Downtown Riverfront District businesses together in March 2015 to meet and share the progress that has been made on the Tribune Building Project.
 Incourage staff shared details of the residents' involvement and the decision-making process that has led to the end use of this space.
 Twenty-two individuals representing several businesses from the downtown area gathered to learn more about the Project and how they might get involved.
-Those in attendance also shared their interest in and commitment to continuing discussions on community development in the downtown area.
+Those in attendance also shared their interest in, and commitment to, continuing discussions on community development there.
+Incourage continues to work with our Downtown Riverfront District neighbors.

-SUPPORT & ALIGNMENT
+SUPPORT AND ALIGNMENT